Denali National Park and Preserve: Geography

-The size and relative isolation of Denali lead to it generating its own weather.
-As a consequence, it is often surrounded by clouds.
+The size and relative isolation of Denali lead it to generate its own weather.
+As a consequence, clouds often surround it.
 Locals sometimes use the phrase "the mountain is out" when it makes an appearance.
 It is commonly said that only 30 percent of visitors to the park ever actually see Denali.
 An additional estimate is that only 10 percent of visitors get to see the mountain unobscured from top to bottom.
 Because the weather patterns are different, Denali is more frequently visible during winter months.
 The Eielson Visitor Center has an etched outline of the peaks of Denali on the window facing the Denali that shows where the mountain would be if it were visible.